 Despite hating this game at points it always comes up in conversations with my friend Keith.
 It may not have been a classic Res experience but it was a great two player experience.
 We had a lot of fun and I’ve grown to appreciate over time just how much joy we found in taking down BOW’s together.
 Even when I had to stand in the corner whilst he dealt with the puzzles, or when I accidentally took the sniper rifle and proceeded to suck with it, we had a good time.

-Or I could just tell you that CHRIS REDFIELD PUNCHES A MOTHERFUCKING BOULDER.
+Or I could have just told you that CHRIS REDFIELD PUNCHES A MOTHERFUCKING BOULDER.
 That should be enough on its own to justify its placement.

 Pre RE7 this was the closest the series had come to its roots since the original Raccoon City trilogy had ended.
 Unique for its episodic nature, this new way of releasing the game had pros and cons.
 The pacing wasn’t always great, but it was enjoyable to take on chunks at a time and then look forward to the next part.